 If you are already using Instagram, Stories will go to your existing audience.
 This was a brilliant move on Instagram’s part as this saves you having to move to Snapchat, figure out how it works and start building an audience from scratch.
 Do yourself a favor and leverage this to engage your existing audience.

-If this seems like too big of a headache to deal with look at our marketing packages and we can do all the hard work for you!
-Click HERE to find out more.
+If this seems like too big of a headache to deal with, take a look at our Services, and see what we can do for you!
+Click here to find out more.